UFFeScience/SambA-SciPhy/README.md

 # SAMbA - SciPhy Reproducible Example

-This repository includes all the files you need to run the example that we showed in the demonstration video (see below).
+This repository includes all the files you need to reproduce the example showed in our demonstration video (see below).

-To run this scientific workflow, you need a Docker container running in your current folder.
+To execute this scientific workflow, you need a Docker container running in your current folder.
 If you don't have the SAMbA Docker image, you can pull it from [here](https://github.com/UFFeScience/SAMbA#download-docker-image).

 After saving the Docker image in the current folder, run the following command in your shell-like environment to start the SAMbA container: